 - 10 history courses (with a grade of “C” or better), which include:

 - History 4000 (Introduction to Historical Research), taken in junior year.
-Majors wishing to continue to HIST 4001 are required to find a thesis supervisor by May 15th of their Junior year.
+Majors wishing to continue to HIST 4001 are required to find a thesis supervisor and submit the Honors Application by May 15th of their Junior year.

 - History 4002 (Honors Guidance: Thesis Writing) taken in the second semester of senior year.

 - At least a 3.5 average within the History department.

 - 3 of the ten courses must be in history before 1800.

 - 4 of the ten courses must be four of the five different World Areas.

 - 2 of the ten courses, must be seminars.
 One of these seminars must be a 4000-level seminar.
 Service-learning 4000-level courses may not be used to fulfill the 4000-level seminar requirement.